Signet Jewelers Limited (SIG) – Don’t Believe the Hype: Check The Facts

 Analyst recommendations provided by FactSet shows that the consensus forecast for Signet Jewelers Limited (SIG) is a “Hold”.
 5 analysts offering their recommendations for the stock have an average rating of 3.00, where 2 rate it as a Hold and 0 think it is a “Overweight”.
 1 of the analysts rate the stock as a “Buy”.
 1 analysts have rated the stock as a Sell or Underperform.

-Signet Jewelers Limited is expected to release its quarterly report on 05/27/2021 and quarterly earnings per share for the current quarter are estimated at $3.54 with sales reaching $2.1B over the same period.The EPS is expected to grow by 111.10% this year, but quarterly earnings will post -16.20% year-over-year.
-Quarterly sales are estimated to shrink -2.40% in year-over-year returns.
+Signet Jewelers Limited is expected to release its quarterly report on 05/27/2021 and quarterly earnings per share for the current quarter are estimated at -$0.27 with sales reaching $1.37B over the same period.The EPS is expected to grow by 111.10% this year, but quarterly earnings will post 11.70% year-over-year.
+Quarterly sales are estimated to grow 58.50% in year-over-year returns.

 Signet Jewelers Limited (SIG) Insider Activity